Online, telephone scams hit vulnerable victims hardest post-COVID

 And many of the victims are those people least able to cop a further slap in the face: Victims of floods and fires, those looking for love or enough money to retire, those with sick children or gambling on hope.

-Over 80 per cent of scams where family are impersonated have been reported by women over 55 years.
+More than 80 per cent of scams in which family are impersonated have been reported by women over 55 years.

 Perhaps the worst of those are the ‘Hi Mum’ scams, which took off in June and July, with a victim tally already reaching over 1150 and losses of more than $2.6 million – that we know of.